pradeep-sai23/WebSentinel_Security_Scanner/README.md

 The project combines URL crawling, vulnerability detection, risk assessment, and automated report generation into a simple security-testing workflow.

-> ⚠️ **Disclaimer:** WebSentinel is intended only for authorized security testing, educational labs, and applications you own or have explicit permission to test.
-Do not use it against systems without authorization.

----

 ## 🚀 Features